Courtney Brown (defensive back)

-Courtney Leonard Brown (born February 10, 1984) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys and New York Giants.
+Courtney Leonard Brown (born February 10, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at Cal Poly San Luis Obispo.
+He was also a member of the New York Giants.

-Early years
+Early life

 Brown attended Saint Mary's College High School, where he played as a cornerback and wide receiver.
-He received All-league honors at defensive back as a senior.
-In track, he qualified for the state's finals.
+He received all-league honors at defensive back as a senior.
+In track, he qualified for the CIF State Finals.
 He was a four-year honor-roll member.

 He accepted a football scholarship from California Polytechnic State University, a Division I-AA school.
-In 2002, he started as a true freshman at wide receiver and caught 9 passes for 139 yards (15.4-yard average).
-In 2003, he was moved to left cornerback where he started 6 out of the 8 games he appeared in, finishing with 16 tackles, 2 interceptions and one pass defensed.
-He missed the last 3 games with an ankle sprain.
+In 2002, he started as a true freshman at wide receiver and caught nine passes for 139 yards (15.4-yard average).
+In 2003, he was moved to left cornerback where he started six out of the eight games he appeared in, finishing with 16 tackles, two interceptions and one pass defensed.
+He missed the last three games with an ankle sprain.

-In 2004, he sustained a season ending left knee injury in the season opener against Humboldt State University.
-In 2005, he started at right cornerback, intercepting 7 passes (tied school record), breaking up 12 passes and making 44 tackles.
+In 2004, he sustained a season-ending left knee injury in the season opener against Humboldt State.
+In 2005, he started at right cornerback, intercepting seven passes (tied for the school record), breaking up 12 passes and making 44 tackles.
+He was selected for All-Great West Conference First Team honors following the year.

-As a senior in 2006, he played in 11 games, registering 51 tackles (1.5 for loss), one interception and 7 passes defensed.
+As a senior in 2006, he played in 11 games, registering 51 tackles (1.5 for loss), one interception and seven passes defensed.
 He allowed only 29 receptions and no touchdowns from opponents.
-He finished his college career with 31 starts, 111 tackles (1.5 for loss), 10 interceptions, 22 passes defensed and 9 receptions for 139 yards.
+He finished his college career with 31 starts, 111 tackles (1.5 for loss), 10 interceptions, 22 passes defensed and nine receptions for 139 yards.

+At a pro day event hosted by San Jose State on March 6, 2007, Brown recorded a 40-yard dash time of 4.32 seconds.

 Professional career

 Dallas Cowboys

-Brown was selected by the Dallas Cowboys in the seventh round (212th overall) of the 2007 NFL Draft.
+Brown was selected by the Dallas Cowboys in the seventh round (with the 212th overall pick) of the 2007 NFL draft.
+Brown came up with an interception during a preseason game at Minnesota on August 30.
 The team decided to keep him instead of Abram Elam during the last cuts of the preseason on September 2, which was a decision they would later come to regret.
-On September 26, he suffered a left biceps injury in practice and was inactive for 5 games.
-He played in 8 games and had 2 defensive tackles, 4 special teams tackles and one fumble recovery.
+On September 26, he suffered a left biceps injury in practice and was inactive for five games.
+He played in eight games and had two defensive tackles, four special teams tackles and one fumble recovery.

-In 2008, he was switched to strong safety, recording one start, 6 tackles and 3 special teams tackles.
+In 2008, he was switched to strong safety, recording one start, six tackles and three special teams tackles.
 He was waived on September 5, 2009, because of his tackling limitations.